AnttiRask/creating_playlists_with_spotifyr_and_spotify_api/README.md

 # SpotifyAPI

-The code for this repo was originally written by [Marc Eixarch](https://github.com/Marceix).
+The code for this repo was originally written by [Marc Eixarch](https://github.com/Marceix) for the [R User Group Finland](https://www.meetup.com/r-user-group-finland/) March 2023 meetup.

 I've made some minor changes to the code, but my main contribution here was to add the _scopes_ that are nowadays needed to use the Spotify API.